-8.5.2 Surveillance Team
+8.6.2 Surveillance Team

-The surveillance team (clean team) shall be involved in carrying out all necessary surveillance activities in the demarcated protection zone (See Annexure 13.2).

-The team will also provide risk communication on ASF to the communities and give assurance to the public.
+The surveillance team (clean team) shall be involved in carrying out all necessary surveillance activities in the protection zone.
+The team will also provide risk communication on ASF to the communities.
+The Surveillance Team shall be composed of the following members: